-This function expresses a region in the specified coordinate system with sides denoted by line segments (cartesian coordinate system) or great circles
+This function expresses a region on the sky with sides denoted by great circles passing through specified coordinates.

-(spherical coordinate system).
 It corresponds semantically to the STC Polygon region ([3], section 4.5.1.4).
 The arguments specify the coordinate system and three or more sets of 2-D coordinates, where: